 So, if there are people heavily invested in the template action hook nomenclature, let them decide that nomenclature, then let’s standardize on adoption of the hooks.

 Hi Doug!
 Thanks for the mention!
-I can’t believe my lousy post created so much noise ๐Ÿ™‚ Theme Hooks Alliance, ha!
+I can’t believe my lousy post created so much noise ๐ Theme Hooks Alliance, ha!
 I really like the sound of that!
 I can’t really think of a good way I’d use any of the hooks you mentioned, I mean themes are really markup specific, right?

-If you wanted to add a something before your parent’s theme (framework, or whatever) header section, in your scenario you’d have to create a child theme, a functions file, hook into the tha_before_header action and output your markup.
-I really dislike markup in functions.php, especially for something that really smells like header.php markup.
-Why isn’t it in header.php in the first place?
+If you wanted to add a something before your parent’s theme (framework, or whatever) header section, in your scenario you’d have to create a child theme, a functions file, hook into the

-This made me think of a “Get Template Part Alliance” ha!
-The exact same idea, but replace do_action with get_template_part, to look for files named before-header.php, after-header.php and so on, and if the child theme has such files, it’ll find it, if it doesn’t, it won’t include anything.
+, to look for files named before-header.php, after-header.php and so on, and if the child theme has such files, it’ll find it, if it doesn’t, it won’t include anything.
 Boom!
-How’s that? ๐Ÿ™‚
+How’s that? ๐Just make sure you do

-That’s just off the top of my head.
+, which essentially may lead to the same thing, but if for some reason it finds a file called before.php (and not before-header.php), it’ll start falling back to it.That’s just off the top of my head.
 Anyway, I’m really interested to see where you can take this whole alliance idea, so best of luck!

 ~ Konstantin